needylove/Regression_tightness/README.md

 ## Experiments on the real-world and synthetic datasets

-You can use ICLR25_OT.py in the same way as using OrdinalEntropy.py/ PH_Reg.py in [OrdinalEntropy](https://github.com/needylove/OrdinalEntropy)/ [Ph-Reg](https://github.com/needylove/PH-Reg).
-Please follow the instructions in OrdinalEntropy or Ph-Reg for details experiment settings.
+You can use ICLR25_OT.py in the same way as OrdinalEntropy.py or PH_Reg.py from [OrdinalEntropy](https://github.com/needylove/OrdinalEntropy)/ [Ph-Reg](https://github.com/needylove/PH-Reg).
+Please refer to the instructions provided in the OrdinalEntropy or PH-Reg for detailed experimental settings.